 A Mechanical Technician will performs routine or unplanned maintenance on equipment, both in the sea, offshore and onshore.
 They will carry out maintenance and testing activities, find faults on plant, systems and equipment and repair them, help with risk assessments, interpret technical drawings and prepare reports.

-Previous experience in engineering, like welding, could help you get a job.
+Previous experience in engineering, like welding, could help you get a job or trainee position.

-The Institution of Engineering and Technology, SEMTA and Tomorrow's Engineers have more careers advice.
+The Institution of Engineering and Technology have more careers advice.

 Career Path and Progression